aws-samples/amazon-eks-video-encoding-density/README.md

 envsubst < provisioner.yaml | kubectl apply -f -
 ```

-Create a deployment using the multi-arch container image:
+Create a deployment using the multi-arch container image.
+Update the deployment.yaml file if needed to specify the video file used to test with:

 ```
 envsubst < deployment.yaml | kubectl apply -f -